jerlendds/gremlinpy/README.md

 * Native **Gephi** integration for visualizing graphs.
 * Interfaces for most major Graph Compute Engines including **Hadoop M/R**. **Spark**, and **Giraph**.

-`aiogremlin` also supports any of the many databases compatible with TinkerPop including the following.
+`gremlinpy` also supports any of the many databases compatible with TinkerPop including the following.

  * [JanusGraph](http://janusgraph.org/)
  * [Titan](http://thinkaurelius.github.io/titan/)